-In addition to developing strong first aid skills, the FAST program will also focus on providing students with a practical foundation in resistance and cardiovascular training, swimming, stroke-development and leadership.
+In addition to developing strong first aid skills, the FAST program also focuses on providing students with a practical foundation in resistance and cardiovascular training, swimming, stroke-development and leadership.

 The FAST Program is available to students who will be at least 13 years old (Grade 9+) at the start of the course.
 Students should have functionally proficient strokes.
 The program can support a maximum of 24 participants and students will be selected based on a combination of their grade, application date, and swimming ability.
 Providing equal access to this program for students of both genders from all three high schools is a priority.

-The FAST Program will be offered entirely out of the West Vancouver Aquatic Center.
+The FAST Program is offered entirely out of the West Vancouver Aquatic Center.
 This program consists of aquatic components, physical training, and classroom sessions.
-The program will operate on Tuesday and Thursday from 2:00 pm – 4:30 pm throughout the year.
-Students will be registered in this program for both afternoon fixed block rotations.
+The program operates on Tuesday and Thursday from 2:00 pm – 4:30 pm throughout the year.
+Students are registered in this program for both afternoon fixed block rotations.

 Public transportation is available to allow Rockridge students to depart during the lunch break and arrive on time for the start of the FAST program.
 Sentinel and West Vancouver Secondary School students are within walking distance of the aquatic center during their respective lunch breaks.

 - Students will earn 10 credits: